 Annabelle Selldorf, the Principal of Selldorf Architects, states, “This project is unique in its collaborative approach between Selldorf Architects and the Rubell family.
 Our collective goal in the design was to define a space in which proportion and circulation are paramount to the essence of viewing and experiencing art.
 We strived to create rooms where our collective memory allowed us to say that these are great rooms to view art.”

 Mera Rubell states, “As a family, we enjoy the process of discovery, whether it's new artists or emerging neighborhoods.
 The Wynwood neighborhood — which was factories and warehouses when the Collection moved here 23 years ago — has become a major cultural destination populated by art galleries and institutions, restaurants and boutiques.”
 She adds, “It is time for us to reimagine our Foundation in a very exciting emerging neighborhood.
-We've purchased the new property, completed plans, and will begin construction shortly, with the goal of opening in time for Art Basel in Miami Beach 2018.”
+We've purchased the new property, completed plans, and will begin construction shortly.”

 The Rubell Family Collection will sell their current 40,000 sq. foot building—a former DEA warehouse for confiscated goods—in order to prepare for the move to the future space.
 The new museum, designed in collaboration with Allapattah-based McKenzie Construction, will act as a catalyst for an emerging cultural, fashion, and culinary neighborhood.
 “We look forward to working with various stakeholders in the area toward making this an authentic destination that seamlessly integrates into this vibrant community,” states Jason Rubell in discussing the future location.